Nelson Briles: Texas Rangers, Baltimore Orioles

 Briles returned healthy to make 31 starts for the Rangers in 1976.
 With a staff that also included Hall of Famers Gaylord Perry and Bert Blyleven, Rangers pitching kept them in first or near first place in the American League West through May.
 However, they ended the season at 76–86, and in fourth place.
 For his part, Briles went 11–9 with a 3.26 ERA to be named the team's "Pitcher of the Year."

 With Doyle Alexander and Dock Ellis added to the starting rotation in 1977, Briles was relegated to the bullpen and fifth starter duties.
 He was claimed off waivers by the Baltimore Orioles on September 19.

 Briles' 1978 season with the Orioles was also hampered with injuries.
 Even when healthy, he was used very sparingly by Orioles manager Earl Weaver (54.1 innings pitched, by far a career low).
 He was released by the Orioles on January 17, 1979.

 Career stats

 Briles had good reason to record "Hey Hank."
 Aaron had six career home runs off Briles in 67 at-bats, second only to Willie McCovey with seven.

 Personal life

 Nelson Briles met his future wife, Mary "Ginger" Briles through their high school musical, Damn Yankees.
 Briles was an avid hunter and would frequently travel for hunting.
 One of his more notable shots was a moose in Canada.
 He lived with his family in Latrobe, Pennsylvania.
 He was an avid lover of old movies and jazz music.
-Briles also avidly enjoyed opera and was known to sing it while riding the gondolas in Disney World.
+Briles also enjoyed opera and was known to sing it while riding the gondolas in Disney World.